 - for a door on the side, a stable door which can open the top and bottom independently could work best

 - and while the modern style for the rear of the house is to include sliding or bifold doors, including a separate ‘master’ door to match is a more practical way to enter the house in the winter.

-What is the Best Material for an External Door?
+What is the Best Material for Your Front Door?

-The most popular material for external doors, timber can be the cheapest to buy off-the-shelf but are also prone to twisting and warping over time.
+The most popular material for front doors, timber can be the cheapest to buy off-the-shelf but it is also prone to twisting and warping over time.

 - Hardwood doors are just as likely as softwood doors to move, but a reasonable compromise for those who want something better is to choose hemlock, a durable North American softwood particularly well suited to doors